 7) Keep learning

 Consume all the information you can.
 If you have no idea how to invest, the best thing you can do is to read about it.
 If you are stuck in a job that has limited earning potential, start teaching yourself new skills.
 There are good resources available on Skillshare that are absolutely free.
-From photography to business, they cover an insane amount of topics.
+From photography to business, they cover an insane amount of topics (there is also a free two-month trial to access of their courses – perfect for some lockdown learning).
 Never stagnate and keep improving yourself.
 We are never too old to learn new tricks and earn our financial freedom.

 Be safe out there,